In 1976 someone suggested I knock off one "J" and that would change my life.

-I was born in Sargodha to my noble parents; Sayed Fazal Shah, a respected doctor and Rashida Begum, a full time mother, disciplinarian and utterly dedicated to our good heeling.
+I was born in Sargodha to noble parents; Sayed Fazal Shah, a respected doctor, and Rashida Begum, a full time mother and disciplinarian, dedicated to our good heeling.
 She found time to do quite bit of social work for the poor and suffering, especially Tuberculosis patients.

 Between the ages of 14 and 18, I was a very mischievous kid, a constant worry for my anxious mother.
-I would try every trick, game and ruse to try my endurance to the limit.
-That meant many small injuries and the attending parental retribution, which came swiftly and was, at times, brutal.
+I would try every trick, game and ruse; testing my endurance to the limit.
+That meant many small injuries and parental retribution, which came swiftly and was, at times, brutal.
 I didn't cower down after the searing pain from the punishments.
 Ostensibly, I had a nature and personality that sought constant challenge, fully cognizant of the consequences if caught.

 I took a trip to Makran state to visit Pasni with a few friends who didn’t tell me how far and arduous the journey would be.
 That was to be my first night out of my home in my life and nearly cost me my life.
 I was rescued after 13 days.
 That story will be separately chronicled in my blog under “Death in the Makran Desert”.